shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

   <img width="50%" height="50%" src="https://shawenyao.github.io/Photos/IFTTT/4.jpg" />
 </div>

-On the "Then That" piece, what we want to choose is the webhook service
+Next, on the "Then That" piece, what we want to choose is the webhook service

 <div align="center">
   <img width="50%" height="50%" src="https://shawenyao.github.io/Photos/IFTTT/5.jpg" />
 </div>

-that we've created in the previous step, with the exact action being configurable for future expansion:
+that we've created in the previous step, with the exact action being configurable for future development:

 <div align="center">
   <img width="50%" height="50%" src="https://shawenyao.github.io/Photos/IFTTT/6.jpg" />